NeuraLegion/wait-for/README.md

 ### No False Positives

 Stop chasing ghosts and wasting time.
-NeuraLegion doesn’t return false positives, so you can focus on releasing code.
+Brightsec doesn’t return false positives, so you can focus on releasing code.

 ### Comprehensive Security Testing

-NeuraLegion tests for all common vulnerabilities, such as SQL injection, CSRF, XSS, and XXE -- as well as uncommon vulnerabilities, such as business logic vulnerabilities.
+Brightsec tests for all common vulnerabilities, such as SQL injection, CSRF, XSS, and XXE -- as well as uncommon vulnerabilities, such as business logic vulnerabilities.

-More information is available on NeuraLegion’s:
+More information is available on Brightsec’s:
 * [Website](https://www.brightsec.com/)
 * [Knowledge base](https://docs.brightsec.com/docs/quickstart)
 * [YouTube channel](https://www.youtube.com/channel/UCoIC0T1pmozq3eKLsUR2uUw)